Big Time Movie: Cast

+The film’s cast also includes Melissa Roxburgh as the princess whom the boys save in Carlos’s dream, Teach Grant as the concert promoter, Rukiya Bernard as a woman whose dog chases Kendall and Logan at a dog park, Panou as one of Moon’s henchmen, and Ted Whittall as the Duke of Sandwich, a nobleman whom Mrs. Knight mistakes for a sandwich salesman.
+Newscaster Mi-Jung Lee also appears as herself.
+Daran Norris, who plays the character Buddha Bob on the show, is uncredited as the voice of V.A.N.

 Release

 The film premiered on March 9, 2012, in Canada, and on May 26, 2012, in the United Kingdom and Ireland.
 Big Time Movie averaged 4.1 million total viewers and ranked as the week's (3/4/12-3/11/12) number-one telecast with kids 2-11 (6.1/2.2 million), kids 6-11 (8.9/1.9 million) and tweens 9-14 (8.2/1.7 million).
 Over the whole weekend, Big Time Movie reached over 13.1 million total viewers.

 The film was released on DVD on August 28, 2012, as a double feature with Rags.

 Soundtrack

 The Big Time Movie Soundtrack is the official soundtrack of the movie which features six songs from the Beatles.
 It was released on March 6, 2012.
 Because it sold over 10,000 copies in its first week, it debuted at number 44 on the Top 200 charts in March and also reached number 2 on the iTunes Pop Albums chart.